tigerwill90/xsrf-middleware/README.md

 Csrf protection based on double submit pattern, cookie - JWT/Branca alternative.

-I am new to the php world and this is my first middleware, currently in developpement, for Slim 3 framework.
-This middleware is based on [PSR-7 JWT Authentication Middleware](https://github.com/tuupola/slim-jwt-auth) from
+I am new to the php world and this is my first middleware.
-[Tuupola](https://github.com/tuupola). **Currently, this middleware is designed to work with JWT/Branca Authentication Middleware.
+It is based on [PSR-7 JWT Authentication Middleware](https://github.com/tuupola/slim-jwt-auth) from [Tuupola](https://github.com/tuupola). **This middleware is designed to work with JWT/Branca Authentication method.
 It has been tested with [Slim Framework](https://www.slimframework.com/)**

 This middleware does **not** provide ways to generate Branca/JWT token.
 However you can find all you needs for generate token with links bellow.